 Endeavouring to quit smoking at any time of the year is naturally an arduous task, both mentally and physically.
 The habit of smoking tobacco cigarettes is spurred on by the addictive nature of nicotine and the added burden of up to 20% of natural sugars that can commonly be found in cigarettes.
 As your tobacco habit has developed, your body has, of course, become accustomed to the increased levels of both nicotine and sugar that you’ve been consuming, hence why trying to quit smoking is such an infamous venture to undertake.

 Withdrawal of both nicotine and sugar mean that without any kind of substitute, you will more than likely find yourself to be irritable, irrational, and with a real craving for sweet treats.
-A sustained and habitual use of tobacco will ultimately mean that when you quit smoking, your body will have to re-adjust and re-balance itself to a more natural order, which in itself isn’t always the speediest of processes.
+Sustained and habitual use of tobacco will ultimately mean that when you quit smoking, your body will have to re-adjust and re-balance itself to a more natural order, which in itself isn’t always the speediest of processes.

 There are all sorts of products on the market that can help with nicotine withdrawal such as the traditional means of nicotine gum and nicotine patches as well as some prescribed medicines that your local doctor will be able to advise on.